myltik/azure-docs.ru-ru/articles/connectors/connectors-create-api-ftp.md

 <properties
-pageTitle="Использование соединителя FTP в приложениях логики | Microsoft Azure" description="Создание приложений логики с помощью службы приложений Azure. Подключение к FTP-серверу для управления файлами. Вы можете выполнять различные действия, такие как отправка, обновление, получение и удаление файлов на FTP-сервере." services="logic-apps" documentationCenter=".net,nodejs,java" authors="msftman" manager="erikre" editor="" tags="connectors" />
+pageTitle="Learn how to use the FTP connector in logic apps| Microsoft Azure" description="Create logic apps with Azure App service.
+Connect to FTP server to manage your files.
+You can perform various actions such as upload, update, get, and delete files in FTP server." services="logic-apps"
+documentationCenter=".net,nodejs,java"
+authors="msftman"
+manager="erikre"
+editor=""
+tags="connectors" />